 Use the OFFSET formula

-The OFFSET formula gives us the first and last value of the list.
+The OFFSET formula gives us the first and last values of the list.

-A yellow triangle will appear by those states that are near the expected achievement (+/- 5%, you can adjust this freely).
+- A yellow triangle will appear by those states near the expected achievement (+/- 5%, you can adjust this freely).

 Scrolling list tutorial – The Slider

-By moving the slider to the right and to the left simultaneously the contents of the list continually changes and contains only the actually chosen 5 purports.
+By simultaneously moving the slider to the right and left, the list contents continually change and contain only five chosen purports.
+So now, we have a dynamic chart!

-The slider has a wide-ranging use, its primary task to control the listed data.
+The slider has a wide-ranging use; its primary task is to control the listed data.

-It is clear that this is a space-saving solution, we don’t have to list all data of all the states, thus the dashboard can be used simply and clearly arranged, it is essential for senior managers.
+This is a space-saving solution; we don’t have to list all the states’ data.
+Thus, the dashboard can be used and arranged, which is essential for senior managers.

-It is worth to consider the latter one seriously; senior managers do not usually have time to look at a chart for days.
-Our task is to show the results in a brief and possibly spectacular manner.
+It is worth considering the latter; senior managers do not usually have time to look at a chart for days.
+Our task is to show the results briefly and possibly spectacularly.

-On the right side of the picture there is the dynamically changing graph, there is no devilry in this, we only tied the chart to the data of the acutely shown states.
+The dynamically changing graph is on the right side of the picture.
+There is no devilry in this.
+We only tied the chart to the data of the acutely shown states.

-If you liked the demonstration than do not hesitate fascinate your boss with a similar presentation!
-Trust the success will not keep you waiting we are sure of that.
+If you liked the demonstration, do not hesitate to fascinate your boss with a similar presentation!
+Trust that success will not keep you waiting; we are sure of that.

-Our suggestion is that you practice, think and shape the sales template according to your own needs.
+We suggest you practice, think, and shape the sales template according to your needs.

-We are reading more and more Excel blogs where we get through an endless Excel dashboard tutorial but at the end there is no helping material what so ever.
+We are reading more and more Excel blogs where we get through an endless Excel dashboard tutorial, but in the end, there is no helpful material.

-Why would anybody make an scrolling dashboard tutorial without a downloadable worksheet?
+Why would anybody make a scrolling dashboard tutorial without a downloadable worksheet?

-The most important is that beginner users should become professional Excel gurus in the shortest possible time.
-If you are in hurry use our professional chart add-in!
+Writing an Excel blog is exciting, but this can never be a self-serving activity.
+Most importantly, beginner users should become professional Excel gurus in the shortest possible time.
+If you are in a hurry, use our professional chart add-in!